 I highly recommend that step-by-step progression into home ownership.

 Renting for those first 10 months and then buying a condo we could afford on my salary alone gave us huge financial freedom.
 We based our giving on our joint income and then, since neither one of us brought any debt into the marriage, we used Jude’s income to save like crazy.

 That enabled us to build up a year and a half’s worth of living expenses, which was hugely helpful in enabling me to eventually quit my corporate job to write and speak full-time.
 Before we had our first child, living primarily on one income also gave us the margin to take several nice trips.

 If you’re entering marriage with debt, living primarily on one income will give you the means to get out of debt ASAP.

 To be sure, living on one income requires making some uncommon choices.
 The condo we bought, for example, was in what Realtors optimistically termed “an up and coming neighborhood” in Chicago.
 The spray painted symbols that often appeared overnight on the mailbox on the corner, we quickly discovered, was not the handiwork of the neighborhood’s Welcome Wagon.
 It was the work of a local street gang staking its territory.

-Whenever I recommend building a lifestyle primarily on one income during the MoneySmart Marriage workshop, I can see the looks of dejection on the faces of some couples.
+Whenever I recommend building a lifestyle primarily on one income, I can see the looks of dejection on the faces of some couples.
 But for those who take the advice to heart, I can also envision the happiness to come from the uncommon level of financial freedom they will soon experience.

-To sign up for a free subscription to this blog, click here.
-Two or three times a week, you’ll receive ideas and encouragement for using money well.
+If you haven’t done so already, please sign up for a free subscription to this blog.
+Twice a week you’ll receive ideas and encouragement for using money well.